 Definitely somewhere on the water, whether on a river, lake, or ocean.
 A structure with LOTS of windows that open or LOTS of windowless openings.
 A location that is secluded or semi-secluded and that is not within a big city.
 A place that is unique (not an apartment, hotel, or conventional home) with a surrounding area that is peaceful, serene, and full of trees and nature.

 We now have two 20’ geodesic domes that were not on our immediate plans for our glamping business.
 Here they are generating revenue, great revues, and even greater experiences for our guests.
-Plus, we have two 20′ bell tents coming in from Develop with Glamping Hub too.
+Plus, we have two 20′ bell tents coming in from Glamping Hub too.

 What advice would you give to anyone looking to start or improve their own glamping business?